nicolai86/traq/README.md

 # traq

-bash based time tracking using only files
+bash based time tracking using text files

 ## Installation

 `traq` assumes you're installing it to your home directory, into `~/.traq`.
-You're all setup with these four commands:
+Four commands and you're all set up:

 ```
 $ mkdir ~/.traq